electrode-io/electrode-csrf-jwt/README.md

 We rely on the fact that cross site requests can't set headers.

-Server side generates two JWT CSRF tokens with the same payload but different types (below), one for header, one for cookie.
+Server side generates two JWT CSRF tokens with the same payload but different types (see below), one for header, one for cookie.

 ```js
 headerPayload = { type: "header", UUID: "12345" };